cleanlab/cleanlab/docs/source/index.rst

 2. Find label errors in your data
 ---------------------------------

-cleanlab's :py:meth:`find_label_issues <cleanlab.filter.find_label_issues>` function tells you which examples in your dataset are likely mislabeled.
-At a minimum, it expects two inputs --- your data's given labels, `labels`, and predicted probabilities, `pred_probs`, from some trained classification model.
-These must be out-of-sample predictions where the data points were held out from the model during training, which can be :ref:`obtained via cross-validation <pred_probs_cross_val>`.

-Setting `return_indices_ranked_by` in this function instructs cleanlab to return the indices of potential mislabeled examples, ordered by the likelihood of their given label being incorrect.
-This is estimated via a *label quality score*, which for example can be specified as ``'self_confidence'`` (predicted probability the given label).
+cleanlab finds issues in *any dataset that a classifier can be trained on*.
+The cleanlab package *works with any model* by using model outputs (predicted probabilities) as input -- it doesn't depend on which model created those outputs.

+If you're using a scikit-learn-compatible model (option 1), you don't need to train a model -- you can pass the model, data, and labels into :py:meth:`CleanLearning.find_label_issues <cleanlab.classification.CleanLearning.find_label_issues>` and cleanlab will handle model training for you.
+If you want to use any non-sklearn-compatible model, e.g. from huggingface, keras, pytorch, etc. (option 2), you can input the trained model's out-of-sample predicted probabilities into :py:meth:`find_label_issues <cleanlab.filter.find_label_issues>`.
+Examples for both options are below.

 .. code-block:: python

     from cleanlab.classification import CleanLearning
     from cleanlab.filter import find_label_issues

-    # Option 1 - sklearn-compatible models - just provide the data and labels ツ
+    # Option 1 - works with sklearn-compatible models - just input the data and labels ツ
     issues_df = CleanLearning(clf=sklearn_compatible_model).find_label_issues(data, labels)

-    # Option 2 - ANY ML model - just provide the model's predicted probabilities
+    # Option 2 - works with ANY ML model - just input the model's predicted probabilities
     ordered_label_issues = find_label_issues(
         labels=labels,
         pred_probs=pred_probs,  # out-of-sample predicted probabilities from any model return_indices_ranked_by='self_confidence',
     )

+By default, :py:meth:`find_label_issues <cleanlab.filter.find_label_issues>` returns a boolean mask of label issues, but setting `return_indices_ranked_by`, :py:meth:`find_label_issues <cleanlab.filter.find_label_issues>` will return the indices of potential mislabeled examples ordered by likelihood of a label issue (estimated via :py:meth:`rank.get_label_quality_scores <cleanlab.rank.get_label_quality_scores>`).

 .. important::
    The predicted probabilities, ``pred_probs``, from your model **must be out-of-sample**.
 Never provide predictions on the same data points used to train the model -- these predictions are overfit and unsuitable for finding label errors.
 Details on how to compute out-of-sample predicted probabilities for your entire dataset are :ref:`here <pred_probs_cross_val>`.